2026

 More information about the conference and its agenda can be found here.

-My three-month fellowship at the Immigration Research Initiative (IRI) has come to an end.
-I thoroughly enjoyed my time in Montreal, engaging with scholars on immigration at IRI and the political science department at Concordia University.
-I am deeply grateful to my fellowship advisor, Professor Antoine Bilodeau, for his invaluable feedback, Professor Mireille Paquet for organizing the Immigration Reading Group, and Colin Scott for his insightful guidance and support.
+I completed a three-month visiting fellowship at the Immigration Research Initiative (IRI) in Montreal, where I engaged with scholars working on immigration at IRI and in the Department of Political Science at Concordia University.
+I am grateful to my fellowship advisor, Professor Antoine Bilodeau, for his feedback, to Professor Mireille Paquet for organizing the Immigration Reading Group, and to Colin Scott for his guidance and support.

+Read the full interview about my fellowship experience here.
 More information about the IRI visiting doctoral fellowship can be found here.

-I presented my project "Included but Not Integrated?
-The Role of Interpersonal Contact with Natives in Political Integration of Immigrants" at Immigration Research Initiative (IRI) Seminar at Concordia University.
+I presented my project “Included but Not Integrated?
+The Role of Interpersonal Contact with Natives in Political Integration of Immigrants” at Immigration Research Initiative (IRI) Seminar at Concordia University.
 This was part of my fellowship project.
+More information about the seminar can be found here.

 More information about the panel can be found here.